codeforcroatia/reklamacijenet-admin/README.md

+# Reklamacije.net administrator manual :construction:

+This is Jekyll Github pages with administrator's manual for Reklamacije.net.
+Few modifications are done on Swiss Theme to accomodate our needs.

-# :construction: WIP :construction: Swiss Jekyll Theme
+## Based on Swiss Jekyll Theme

 Swiss is a bold Jekyll theme inspired by Swiss design and the works of Massimo Vignelli.
 This theme lends itself well to sites heavy on written content.

+See master branch for more details.

 ### Features:
 * Mobile-first design ensures this theme performs fastest on mobile while scaling elegantly to desktop-size screens.